WesleyAC/toybox/README.md

 ## `rust`

 `rust` has all the small programs that I'm writing to teach myself rust.
 The most notable one is a brainfuck interpreter.

+## `control`

+`control` has scripts that I use to play around with control system topics.
+Right now it just has a script that runs a kalman filter, but more stuff will be added soon :)